JetBrains/kotlin-web-site/docs/topics/async-programming.md

 returned.
 * The code is still written as if we were writing synchronous code, top-down, without the need of any special syntax, beyond the use of a function called `launch` which essentially kicks-off the coroutine (covered in other tutorials).
 * The programming model and APIs remain the same.
-We can continue to use loops, exception handling, etc. and there's no need to learn a complete set of new APIs
+We can continue to use loops, exception handling, etc. and there's no need to learn a complete set of new APIs.
 * It is platform independent.
-Whether we targeting JVM, JavaScript or any other platform, the code we write is the same.
+Whether we're targeting JVM, JavaScript or any other platform, the code we write is the same.
 Under the covers the compiler takes care of adapting it to each platform.

 Coroutines are not a new concept, let alone invented by Kotlin.
 They've been around for decades and are popular in some other programming languages such as Go.
 What is important to note though is that the way they're implemented in Kotlin, most of the functionality is delegated to libraries.
 In fact, beyond the `suspend` keyword, no other keywords are added to the language.
 This is somewhat different from